CodeWeazle/json-mapper/HowTo.md

 |interfaces| |Comma separated list of fully qualified name of the interfaces that the generated class will implement.|
 |inheritFields|**true**, false|Defines whether or not fields from the super-class hierarchy of the annotated class should be generated.
 Default is **true**|

-Annotations only applicable for *GeneratorType.JSON*
+Options only applicable for *GeneratorType.JSON*

 | argument | values | Description |
 | --- | --- | -- |